 Analysis support.
 The toolset should support the analysis opportunities introduced by real-world types.
 These opportunities include real-world type checking, reasonable range analysis, targeted inspection, and synthesis of executable assertions for runtime checking.

 Immutable code.
-The toolset should operate without changes to subject programs.
+The toolset should operate without requiring changes to subject programs.
 Satisfying this goal enables easier adoption of this technology.
-Meeting the goal would provide three advantages: (1) real-world type information would not obscure the structure of the code, (2) real-world types can be added to existing programs without change, and (3) real-world types can be added to programs asynchronously, permitting real-world types to be added to legacy software.
+Meeting the goal would provide three advantages: (1) real-world type information would not obscure the structure of the code, (2) real-world types can be added to existing programs without modifying them, and (3) real-world types can be added to programs asynchronously, thereby not interfering with current software development techniques and permitting real-world types to be added to legacy software.

 Ease of use.
 The toolset should support engineers in the development and use of real-world types.
 The effort required can be substantial for large systems.
 The toolset should provide an integrated development environment and automate tasks that would otherwise require human effort.
 In addition, the toolset should provide guidance to engineers when developing real-world type systems.

 Incremental adoption.
-The toolset should support incremental adoption with rewards.
+The toolset should support incremental adoption with incremental value.
 Adoption of the technology and successful results are more likely if the technology can be applied incrementally, especially to large existing systems, with benefits increasing with effort, rather than requiring wholesale change.

 Reuse.
 The toolset should allow the reuse of real-world types.
 Real-world types and the typing rules they define represent characteristics of real-world entities, which are often unlikely to change.
 Thus, real-world types are ideal candidates for libraries supporting reuse and associated reductions in human effort.
-Such libraries can also support semi-automated inference of intended real-world types based on informal information in code.

 Type system management.
 The toolset should support creation and management of real-world type systems by engineers.
 Therefore, one of the basic operations required for the toolset is to facilitate the manual creation of real-world type systems.